 P1.
 Thinking the atom was the smallest particle was a mistake of science.

 P2.
-Evolution is also a mistake in science.
+Evolution is also a mistake of science.

 Exception: If one can show evidence that the connection between all the subjects is the same, it is not fallacious.